 The forms linked above ask you to consider many options.
 Your choices will determine the course of your divorce, so you should discuss the intricacies of your situation with an attorney.
 An attorney will help you make the best decisions for you and your family, in addition to actually filing your divorce paperwork.

 Most Maryland circuit courts have family law clinics, where you can get free advice and guidance from lawyers, paralegals and other staff.
 A law clinic can help you with many questions, but its staff cannot represent you in court or fill out the forms for you.
-Also, law clinics cannot help people who have already have an attorney.
+Also, law clinics cannot help people who already have an attorney.

 Fortunately, you don’t have to do this alone.
 An expert in divorce law can help lead you to your best options before, during, and after the filing.